The Global Aviation System and Regulatory Framework

 Students who successfully complete this unit will be able to:

-- Identify, describe and differentiate the key business functions, systems and stakeholders which comprise the global aviation system
+- dentify, describe and differentiate the key business functions, systems and stakeholders in both global and Australian contexts

-- Specifically identify the key stakeholders in the Australian aviation environment
+- Specifically identify the key stakeholders and their roles in the Australian aviation environment, including government, industry, regional and indigenous communities

 - Examine the relationship between the key aviation business functions and stakeholders, both globally and specifically for Australia